Saturday, July 5, 2025

 That's pretty much where everything broke down.

 Today, we still have school districts kind of floundering as they face active shooter drill requirements by law.
-They also have little, to no, knowledge on how to design, develop, and conduct lockdown drills that actually do no harm to those they're intended to protect.
+They also have little, to no, knowledge on how to design, develop, and conduct active shooter drills that actually do no harm to those they're intended to protect.

 Frustrating?
 You bet!
 Why?
 Because now there's an ongoing and growing call to arm teachers and/or school staff instead of looking at the bigger school safety picture.

-So, I got thinking there has to be a better way because school safety is so much more than active shooter drills and lockdowns.
+So, I got thinking there has to be a better way because school safety is so much more than active shooter drills.

 Voila!
 FEMA, by it's very organizational structure, could serve as a model for how to better address this issue.
 There's the Federal level emergency management organization (FEMA).
 There are state level emergency management organizations in every state.
 There are county level emergency management organizations in every state.
 There are even city level emergency management organizations albeit mostly in 'larger' communities.
 County and/or city emergency management organizations are the 'boots on the ground' that actually engage in designing, developing, and implementing their jurisdictions' emergency management programs.